kitakar5525/surface-ipu3-cameras/README.md

 - Surface gen 4 to 6 devices use IPU3.
 - Surface gen 7 devices use IPU4 instead (except SL3, which uses USB cameras instead).

+#### usage

+1. Apply software node kernel patch
+2. Add bridge driver that builds software node

+   Both available in djrscally's repo: https://github.com/djrscally/miix-510-cameras/tree/master/patches

+3. Go to sensor drivers dir (e.g., ov5693) and follow the README there

+About the `dsdt-mods` dir: DSDT overriding was needed before because the bridge driver didn't exist then.
+Now that the bridge driver is stable enough, it's not needed anymore.
+I'll leave it there for reference.

 #### links

 Intel maintains IPU4 (not IPU3) drivers (crlmodule, ipu4-acpi, and ipu4) at linux-intel-lts repo (up to v4.19):